MainDevWork/SME_Capital_Funding_Optimization/README.md

 - **Fixed weights and thresholds.** The 30/25/25/20 pillar weights and the 62 / 48 tier cut-offs encode a defensible view of funding readiness, but they are choices.
 They live in one place in the notebook and can be re-tuned as the programme learns what converts.
 - **Modelling caps.** Amounts above R2bn are treated as capture errors, ask-to-revenue scoring saturates beyond the target range, and job/employee scaling flattens above 50 — all sensible guards that intentionally compress the extremes.

-### About the data

-**The dataset in this repository is synthetic.** The original applications contain real businesses, named individuals, email addresses, telephone numbers and company registration numbers, and therefore cannot be published.
-Every identifying value has been replaced with a fictitious equivalent.

-The following characteristics of the original data have been deliberately preserved, because they are precisely what the workflow exists to address:

-- the original 27 column headers, exactly as the form exported them;
-- the same row count and duplicate structure (1,186 rows resolving to 1,116 unique businesses);
-- the same categories of data-quality problem — underscore-padded amounts, revenue text-bands, inconsistent province names, malformed registration numbers, free text in numeric fields, and missing responses;
-- realistic distributions, so the model produces a portfolio shape comparable to the original.

-The pipeline, the cleaning rules, the scoring model and the dashboard are the originals and run unchanged against this data. **The dashboard screenshots and the headline figures in this README reflect the original, confidential dataset** — the real results of the work.
-Re-running the published notebooks on the synthetic data reproduces the same workflow and a comparable portfolio shape, but the exact tier counts and totals will differ slightly from the confidential figures shown here, by design.

 ## Next steps

 - **Run each new round through the same pipeline.** Because the workflow is fully reproducible, every future intake of applications can be cleaned, scored and tiered on demand, keeping an investor-ready shortlist available at all times rather than after weeks of manual review.